xdevplatform/live-leaderboard/README.md

 Live Leaderboard
 =================

 Using the Account Activity, Direct Message, and Post Tweet APIs, this Twitter chatbot listens for incoming scores, ranks them, and Tweets the rankings.
-This app supports public announcements and private data/vote submissions.
+This app supports public 'leaderboard' announcements and private data/vote submissions.

 This example was written to keep golf scores, but the underlying patterns are general enough to serve many other use cases.
+Other events come to mind, such as soccer and bowling tournaments.
+Scavenger hunts are a good use case match, where updates are sent in from the field.
+Since this protoype is based on scores/votes being privately submitted, these patterns are the building blocks for supporting any election event.

 **What does the bot do?**
 + Keeps track of all teams scores in real-time on Twitter